ProtocolSupport/ProtocolSupportBungee/README.md

 ---

-ProtocolSupportBungee is a passthrough protocol plugin, not a converter, so servers behind BungeeCord should also support legacy versions
+ProtocolSupportBungee is a passthrough protocol plugin, not a converter, so servers behind BungeeCord should also support those versions

 Also servers behind Bungeecord should support https://github.com/ProtocolSupport/ProtocolSupport/wiki/Encapsulation-Protocol